Ultimate List of Best things to do in Chicago, United States

 There’s another sign a block away, but this is a replica and not the original historic spot.
 It’s still a fun place to visit if you want to see both!

-The River In Chicago
+The river in Chicago

 6. Best things to do in Chicago – North Avenue Beach